Cash Games, Poker Basics, Poker Strategy, Tournaments

 Advantages of Playing in Position

-Having a position over your opponents is one of the biggest advantages you can have at a poker table, and there are several reasons for it.
+Having a position over your opponents is one of the biggest advantages you can have at a poker table.
+What I find when I review student hands is that position mistakes are almost always invisible to the player making them.

 #1.
 Act Last: Acting last in a hand is a massive advantage.
 You get to see your opponent’s actions and adapt to them in any way that benefits you.